 Research the Place of Outdoor Activity

 Research the place in which you will be spending your outdoor activity.
-Be informed of the potential risks, especially if you are going on a place for vacation.
+Be informed of the potential risks, especially if you are going to a place for vacation.

-Try to avoid swimming or going to lakes, swamps, or rivers, which are contaminated by leptospirosis.
-See to it that you wash your hands and face with water and soap after contact with damp soil or freshwater.
-If it is unavoidable to be exposed to contaminated water, consider communicating with your doctor.
+Try to avoid swimming or going to lakes, swamps, or rivers which are contaminated by leptospirosis.
+You should wash your hands and face with water and soap after contact with damp soil or freshwater.
+If exposure to contaminated water is unavoidable, consider communicating with your doctor.
 He may prescribe you medicine to prevent leptospirosis.

 Wear Personal Protective Equipment

 Wear protective shoes or clothing (personal protective equipment or PPE) during outdoor activities.
-Make sure to avoid walking barefoot in places that are potentially contaminated with mud or water.
+Avoid walking barefoot in places potentially contaminated with mud or water.

 Wait for your Wounds to Heal